val-beresneva/GitDocs/src/snapshotting/add.md

 There are also more complex operations that can be performed.
 But beware that because the patch is applied only to the index and not the working tree, the working tree will appear to "undo" the change in the index.
-For example, introducing a new line into the index that is in neither the HEAD nor the working tree will stage the new line for commit, but the line will appear to be reverted in the working tree.
+Introducing a new line into the index that is in neither the HEAD nor the working tree will stage the new line for commit, but the line will appear to be reverted in the working tree.

 Avoid using these constructs, or do so with extreme caution.